Home Microsoft Edge How To Install Microsoft Edge On Linux

 Microsoft announced the first developer preview of Edge browser for Linux on October 20 2020.
 This initial preview release supports Ubuntu, Debian, Fedora, and openSUSE distributions.
 This brief tutorial shows you how to install Microsoft Edge on Linux and how to get started with Microsoft Edge browser.

-A brief introduction to Microsoft Edge Browser
+Introduction to Microsoft Edge Browser

 For those who don't know yet, Microsoft Edge is a web browser that combines a minimal design with sophisticated technology to make the web faster, safer, and easier.
 It is based on Chromium browser, a free and open-source software project from Google and is created with lots of other open source software.